emattia/mlsys-variations-template/docs/user-guide/project-structure.md

 - **03_evaluation**: Model evaluation and comparison
 - **04_reporting**: Final results and visualizations

-See [notebooks/README.md](https://github.com/yourusername/debug-toml-test/blob/main/notebooks/README.md) for more details.
+See [notebooks/README.md](https://github.com/yourusername/mlx-foundation/blob/main/notebooks/README.md) for more details.

-### workflows/
+### workflows

 The `workflows/` directory contains data processing and model training workflows that can be executed as standalone scripts or imported as modules: